Dazzle Ships (album): Legacy

+Noah "Panda Bear" Lennox of Animal Collective stated that his band have listened to Dazzle Ships "on many tours".
+Liars frontman Angus Andrew and Low singer Alan Sparhawk each listed the record among their favourites, with Andrew describing it as "such a cohesive statement, portraying a bleak and lonely environment of a different sort."
+He added, "It's such an incredible feat to feature experiments like 'Dazzle Ships, Pts.
+1-3' [sic], and have them... enhance an album with more straight forward tracks like 'Telegraph'."
+The record has received further endorsements from Shearwater frontman Jonathan Meiburg, Amanda "MNDR" Warner, Terre Thaemlitz, physicist/musician Brian Cox, and novelist/visual artist Douglas Coupland, who called it "amazing" and one of his 12 "must-have" albums.
+Quietus critic Ian Wade noted that Dazzle Ships has achieved significant popularity among dance artists.

 Band response

-After the release of Dazzle Ships, the band came to view the record as a creative mis-step.
+After the release of Dazzle Ships, OMD came to view the record as a creative mis-step.
 Humphreys lamented that "the good songs on it were lost in the overall presentation aspect."
 McCluskey assumed much of the responsibility, saying, "When the ideas man ran out of ideas, there was nothing left for the melody man [Humphreys] to work on."
-OMD manager Gordian Troeller expressed regret over not insisting the album be re-recorded.
+Band manager Gordian Troeller expressed regret over not insisting the album be re-recorded.
 He said, "I didn't fight, Virgin didn't either...
 I think some of the misgivings Paul felt about the work at the time were too easily overriden by Andy."
+The disappointing commercial performance of Dazzle Ships prompted OMD to move in a more conservative musical direction on subsequent releases.

-Following the record's critical revaluation, the group began to view it more favourably.
-McCluskey remarked, "The album that almost completely killed our career seems to have become a work of dysfunctional genius... it's taken Paul [Humphreys] 25 years to forgive me for Dazzle Ships.
+By 1988, McCluskey and Humphreys had come to regard "The Romance of the Telescope" as their favourite of the group's songs.
+Upon Dazzle Ships' initial re-release in 2008, McCluskey noted its improved critical standing: "The album that almost completely killed our career seems to have become a work of dysfunctional genius... it's taken Paul [Humphreys] 25 years to forgive me for Dazzle Ships.
 But some people always hold it up as what we were all about, why they thought we were great."
 Humphreys later said, "When we re-released it a few years ago we got five-star reviews... so perhaps it was just a bit ahead of its time.
 I know fans still cite it as their favourite [OMD] record."
-Both men have since named Dazzle Ships as their favourite of the band's albums (along with 1981's Architecture & Morality and 2017's The Punishment of Luxury), and have ranked "The Romance of the Telescope" as their favourite OMD song.
+Both men have since placed Dazzle Ships in the top three of the band's albums, along with Architecture & Morality (1981) and The Punishment of Luxury (2017).